-In this workshop, you’ll get the tools that will help you get your kids to listen without resorting to losing your temper or raising your voice.
+In this workshop, you’ll learn how to get your kids to listen without needing to lose your temper or raise your voice.

-It’s the same tools that have helped me and thousands of other parents turn outright defiance and power struggles into respectful communication and doing what needs to be done.
+It’s the same tools that have helped me and thousands of other parents turn defiance and power struggles around.

-Whether you’re looking for more effective parenting tips or simply tired of the power struggles, this workshop is packed with information that will improve and strengthen your relationship with your child.
+Whether you’re looking for effective parenting tips or simply tired of the power struggles, this workshop will help you improve and strengthen your relationship with your child.

-And if you’re like most parents, what you’re going to learn from this workshop is going to completely upend a lot of popular myths about parenting and help you truly get your kids to listen.
+And if you’re like most parents, what you’re going to learn from this workshop is going to bust a lot of popular myths about parenting.

 You likely noticed that typical parenting techniques can “work.”
-Bribing with rewards, counting to three, isolating with timeouts—these all seem to get your kids to listen, especially in the beginning.
+Bribing with rewards, counting to three, putting them in timeouts—these all seem to get your kids to listen, especially in the beginning.

-But after a while, those bribes have lost their appeal, they don’t listen even when you reach “two-and-a-half,” and they think timeout is one big joke.
+But after a while, those bribes lose their appeal.
+The kids still don’t listen even when you reach “two-and-a-half,” and they think timeout is one big joke.

-Worse, you’re driven to get angry and yell, because it feels like THAT’S the only thing that will finally get through to your child.
-But this only leaves you and your child feeling horrible.
+Worse, you get angry and yell, because it feels like THAT’S the only thing that will finally get through to your child.
+But this only leaves you and your child feeling worse.

-The truth is, parenting doesn’t have to be this exhausting, especially all the time.
+The truth is, parenting doesn’t have to be this tiring, especially all the time.
 When you find the right approach, getting your kids to listen—without raising your voice—really CAN be easy.

-Imagine how much more you’d be able to enjoy your kids if you had fewer power struggles to begin with!
+Imagine how much more you can enjoy your kids if you had fewer power struggles to begin with!

 You already know that getting kids to listen isn’t always the easiest task.
-Whether it’s to stop hitting their brother or to put their shoes on in the morning, we often feel compelled to “be mean” or raise our voices because that’s the only thing that seems to “work.”
+We often feel compelled to “be mean” or raise our voices because that’s the only thing that seems to “work.”

 Thankfully, it doesn’t have to be this way.
 You really CAN be firm and set boundaries, all while staying calm and being compassionate.

-In this workshop, you’re going to learn how to get your kids to listen and know how to keep your cool when they don’t.
+In this workshop, you’re going to learn how to get your kids to listen and keep your cool when they don’t.

 Instead of hounding them to get ready in the morning or telling them “no” over and over, you’ll know exactly what to say, when to say it.
-You’ll learn how to better communicate with your kids to prevent and reduce these power struggles in the first place.
+You’ll communicate better with your kids to prevent and redue these power struggles in the first place.

-But it won’t happen if you’re stuck with the old mindset that says you need to change your child’s behavior, or that discipline is all about making life easier.
+But it won’t happen if you’re stuck with your old mindset that says you need to change your child’s behavior, or that discipline is all about making life easier.

 But as you’ll learn in the workshop, getting kids to listen starts with us, the parents.
 We need to be aware of the mistakes we’re making that make it so much harder for kids to listen.
-We need better ways to communicate, from the choice of words to finding the right timing to changing our tone of voice.
-And we need to change our habits so that we don’t react out of anger.
+We need better ways to communicate, from the words we use to finding the right timing to changing our tone of voice.
+And we need to work on our habits so we don’t react out of anger.

-So what would happen if you turned the tables and focused more on how YOU behave, and really invested the time into developing these skills and habits?
+So what would happen if you focused more on how YOU behave, and really invested the time into developing these skills and habits?
 How would your life change?

-But you see, that’s exactly what makes this workshop so powerful.
-It teaches you how to communicate with your kids to get them to listen without ever having to lose your cool or feel like you have no idea what you’re doing.
+You see, that’s exactly what makes this workshop so powerful.
+It teaches you how to talk to your kids to get them to listen without having to lose your cool.

 I’m the creator of the How to Get Your Child to Listen workshop.
-You likely know me from my parenting blog, Sleeping Should Be Easy, as well as numerous life-changing ebooks, courses, newsletters and other resources on parenthood.
+You likely know me from my parenting blog, Sleeping Should Be Easy, as well as my ebooks, courses, and newsletters.

-Over the past 10 years, I’ve helped thousands of parents by using my own real-life experiences, teaching others how to better enjoy parenthood in their own lives.
+Over the past 9 years, I’ve helped thousands of parents by using my own real-life experiences, teaching others how to enjoy parenthood.

-Then, through years of reading, researching, and otherwise being obsessed with everything to do with parenting, I began to apply parenting philosophies, methods, and mindsets that changed my relationship with my kids for the better.
+Then, through years of reading, researching, and being obsessed with everything to do with parenting, I applied these methods and mindsets that changed my relationship with my kids for the better.

-I shared these on the blog, and parents began to rave about the results they were seeing after applying the same methods.
+I shared these tips on the blog, and parents began to rave about the results they were seeing after doing the same.

-Now, after years of writing about parenting, I’ve created an easy-to-understand workshop that anyone can learn from to get their child to listen.
+Now, after years of writing about parenting, I’ve created an easy-to-understand workshop that anyone can learn from.

 “Thank you Nina.
 I just want to say there aren’t many resources or people in my life right now that I feel can relate to my situation, but your resources make me feel so much less alone :).
 Thanks for all you do and for being a guiding light!” -Jessica Bianchi